tecktonikvov/MyVocabulary/README.md

 ## About the project.

-Hello everyone, this is my first successful training project.
+Hello everyone!
+This is my first successful training project.
 This is a dictionary - translator from English to Russian, which is based on simplicity and ease of use.
-It was designed for personal use and to help you learn English.
+It was designed for personal usage and to help you to learn English.
 Written in Swift 5, with a realm 10.0.0 database, and uses the Google translator API for translation

 ## Description

-The application uses **UITableView**, and contains 2 views.
+The application uses **UITableView** and contains 2 views.
 The initial view controller name is: **ListViewController**, it represented as a UIViewController that contains a ScrollView that contains a TableView, the cells of which contain the names of the dictionary sheets that the user can add, delete, edit names and sort by dragging and dropping.

 <p align="center" >
 <img src="./Add delete drag .gif"></p>